Karl Kässbohrer Fahrzeugwerke: History

 In 1931 Karl applied for a patent on semi-trailer coupling which was extremely reliable and low maintenance and further paved the way to 3-axle semi-trailers which changed the transportation industry.
-In the mid to late 1930s the first low-bed with 12 ton capacity was produced and the Kässbohrer Ulm factory in Peter-Schmid-Straβe expanded to meet demand with staff numbers increasing from 300 to 1000 between the years 1934 and 1939.
+In the mid to late 1930s the first low-bed with 12 ton capacity was produced and the Kässbohrer Ulm factory in Peter-Schmid-Straße expanded to meet demand with staff numbers increasing from 300 to 1000 between the years 1934 and 1939.
 In 1969, Kässbohrer was Germany's biggest coach and truck trailer producer.
 On April 29, 1973, Karl Kässbohrer died.
 Kässbohrer's coaches and buses were named Setra.
 The snow-grooming vehicles were called PistenBully and 2,000 were sold between 1979 and 1989.
 At the end of the 1990s, about 9,000 employees worked for Kässbohrer.

 Starting in 1993, the company began falling apart.
 The division's truck bodies, semi-trailers and trailers were sold to the competitor Kögel.
 In 1994 the snow groomer and beach cleaner division was bought out by management and became Kässbohrer Geländefahrzeug.
 Daimler bought the bus and coach division in 1995 and the new name EvoBus was introduced.
 The only division which is still family owned is Kässbohrer Transport Technik Gmbh in Salzburg, Austria, which builds vehicle transporters.
 There is also a current Kässbohrer Fahrzeugwerke in Goch, Germany, manufacturing trailers for commercial vehicles, and is since 2002 part of the Tirsan group.

 A great number of Kässbohrer Setra coaches and buses are still in service on European roads, sometimes having a mileage of more than a million kilometers.